alexanderYaw/nanotec-controller/docs/user-guide/index.md

 Nanotec drives using **NanoLib** over **EtherCAT (CoE / CiA 402)** with an **Npcap soft master**.

-> **Status:** This application is still being brought up on real hardware.
-Treat every
+> **Commissioning note.** Treat every first motion on a new machine as a commissioning step:
-> first motion on a new machine as a commissioning step: keep the E-stop within reach,
+> keep the E-stop within reach, start at low jog speeds, and confirm each axis moves the way
-> start at low jog speeds, and confirm each axis moves the way you expect before trusting
+> you expect before trusting automated moves (Home All, Go Home, Find Limits, Auto
-> automated moves (Home All, Go Home, Find Limits).
+> Centre-Find).
+Position and velocity values are the **drive's own units**, not mm/deg.

 For how the software works internally, see the **[Developer Guide](../developer-guide/)**.